Nystatin is recommended for use against various forms of candidiasis, as this fungus responds well to this medication.

 Nystatin is indicated for use against yeast infections, or vaginal candidiasis.

-Oral nystatin is used to treat thrush, or oral candidiasis.
+Oral Nystatin is used to treat thrush, also known as oral candidiasis.
 It can also be given prophylactically in patients with AIDS or low CD4+ counts.

 This medication can be administered for cutaneous fungus, or thrush infections.

 This medication is a polyene, meaning that it binds to ergosterol and forms membrane pores.